Deutsche Bank opens digital factory, hires 400 specialists

-FRANKFURT Deutsche Bank opened a center for software developers and IT and financial specialists in Frankfurt on Thursday, joining other lenders in developing products for digital banking.
+FRANKFURT (Reuters) - Deutsche Bank opened a center for software developers and IT and financial specialists in Frankfurt on Thursday, joining other lenders in developing products for digital banking.

 Germany's biggest lender said the so-called digital factory brought together 400 technology and financial professionals from 14 countries.
 It plans to double staffing to 800 by 2018.